Wernfried/xml-twig/README.md

 ## Installation

-Install module like any other node module and the desired underlaying parser:
+Install module like any other node module and the desired underlying parser:
 ```
 npm install xml-twig